Skip to main content

 Deep Learning

-In deep learning, models operate different layers to discover and learn insights from the data.
+In deep learning, models operate on different layers to discover and learn insights from the data.
 Some of the best deep learning models are:

 • Recurrent Neural Network